 e.
-List any invasive animal species known to be on or near the site. $N\!/\!A$
+List any invasive animal species known to be on or near the site.

-- 6. Energy and Natural Resources Find help answering energy and natural resource questions - 1.
+6. Energy and natural resources

+Find help answering energy and natural resource questions

+a.
 What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
 Describe whether it will be used for heating, manufacturing, etc.